-For example, if a stockholder presently holds 100 shares of Common Stock, he or she would hold 50 shares following a one-for-two split, 33 shares following a one-for-three split, 25 shares following a one-for-four split, 20 shares following a one-for-five split, 16 shares following a one-for-six split, 14 shares following a one-for-seven split, or 12 shares following a one-for-eight split.
+For example, if a stockholder presently holds 100 shares of Common Stock, he or she would hold 50 shares following a one-for-two split, 33 shares following a one-for-three split, 25 shares following a one-for-four split, 20 shares following a one-for-five split, 16 shares following a one-for-six split, 14 shares following a one-for-seven split, 12 shares following a one-for-eight split, 11 shares following a none-for-nine split and 10 shares following a one-for-ten split.
 No fractional shares or script would be issued.
-Each stockholder who would otherwise be entitled to a fraction of a share would receive a cash payment for such share based on the average closing price of a share of Common Stock on the OTCQB of the OTC Markets marketplace or other securities trading market on which it is traded for the five trading days immediately preceding the effective date of the Reverse Stock Split.
+Each stockholder who would otherwise be entitled to a fraction of a share would receive a cash payment for such share based on the average closing price of a share of Common Stock on the OTCQB of the OTC Markets marketplace, or such other securities trading market on which the Common Stock it is quoted or listed for trading (as determined in good faith by the Board), for the five trading days immediately preceding (but not including) the effective date of the Reverse Stock Split.

-The following table contains approximate information relating to the Company's Common Stock if (i) the Reverse Stock Split is implemented at a ratio of (i) one-for-two, (ii) one-for-five and (iii) one-for-eight, in each case based on share information as of close of business on June 30, 2016, excluding the potential effects of any increase in the authorized shares of Common Stock from 250,000,000 to 350,000,000 pursuant to Proposal 2 above:
+The following table contains approximate information relating to the Company's Common Stock based upon the number of authorized shares of Common Stock set forth in the Company's Certificate of Incorporation, as amended, on file with the Secretary of State of the State of Delaware if the Reverse Stock Split is implemented at a ratio of (i) one-for-two, (ii) one-for-five and (iii) one-for-ten, in each case based on share information as of close of business on June 30, 2017: